XML English Abstract Print

 چکیده:

-Results: The results showed that omega-3 supplementation increased the activities of SOD (12.94 ± 3.84 U/mL vs 17.72 ± 3.59 U/mL) and CAT (5.08 ± 1.61 nmol/min/mL vs 6.43 ± 1.33 nmol/min/mL) in post-intervention compared to pre-intervention (P = 0.001).
-Our findings also showed that omega-3 supplementation increased the activities of SOD (17.72 ± 3.59 U/mL vs 13.79 ± 3.12 U/mL) and CAT (6.43 ± 1.33 nmol/min/mL vs 4.89 ± 1.45 nmol/min/mL) compared to control group in post-intervention (P = 0.001).
-Omega-3 supplementation did not have significant effects on the serum concentration of total antioxidant capacity (TAC) compared to pre-intervention (P = 0.373) and control group (P = 0.604).
+Results: The results showed that omega-3 supplementation increased the activities of SOD (12.94±3.84 U/mL vs 17.72±3.59 U/mL) and CAT (5.08±1.61 nmol/min/mL vs 6.43±1.33 nmol/min/mL) in post-intervention compared to pre-intervention (P=0.001).
+The results also showed that omega-3 supplementation increased the activities of SOD (17.72±3.59 U/mL vs 13.79±3.12 U/mL) and CAT (6.43±1.33 nmol/min/mL vs 4.89±1.45 nmol/min/mL) compared to the control group in post-intervention (P=0.001).
+Omega-3 supplementation did not have significant effects on the serum concentration of TAC compared to pre-intervention (P=0.373) and control group (P=0.604).

 Conclusion: Omega-3 supplementation increased the activities of SOD and CAT and may decrease the progression of disease via increasing antioxidant status.